Fairness in Augmented Graph Learning: A Survey: Open Challenges and Implications

 \section{Open Challenges and Implications}

-Despite significant advancements in fairness for graph learning, numerous challenges remain, particularly when integrating machine learning components.
-These challenges highlight the need for novel methods, targeted fairness-aware methods, and foundational frameworks to advance fairness in GL-ML.
+Despite significant advancements in fairness for graph learning, numerous challenges remain, particularly when integrating ML components.
+These challenges highlight the need for novel methods, targeted fairness-aware methods, and foundational frameworks to advance fairness in AGL.